Kema-dev/CPP/README.md

 # CPP

-My 42 Lyon's CPP modules
+## My 42 Lyon's C++ modules

+These projects are designed as an introduction to C++ programming.
+Each module covers a different aspect of C++ / Object Oriented Programming.
+You can find each module subject in the module's folder "/docs"